Leaf-Agriculture/docs/docs/Link_provider_connection.md

 import { ProvidersModule } from '@withleaf.io/angular-ui-kit';
 ```

 3. Add the component to the HTML.
-Make sure you already created the Leaf user API key (`apiKey`), you need to inform it and the Leaf user ID (`leafUser`) in the required properties in the HTML component.
+Make sure you already [created the Leaf user API key][6] (`apiKey`), you need to inform it and the Leaf user ID (`leafUser`) in the required properties in the HTML component.
 Just add it to the container div.
 You can also customize it adding your company name (`companyName`) and company logo (`companyLogoUrl`).
-Check all the properties available on the reference [here][4].
+Check all the properties available on the reference [here][7].
 ```js
 <div class="container">
   <leaf-providers leafUser="{leafUserId}" apiKey="{apiKey}"